-Acute stress results from specific events or situations that involve novelty, and leaves us with poor sense of control.
+Acute stress results from specific events or situations that involve novelty and leaves us with a poor sense of control.
 This can be good though because the stress hormones released help your body to deal with the situation.

 Because acute stress is only for a specific amount of time it doesn’t have enough time to do the extensive damage that has to do with long-term stress.
 The most common symptoms are:

 - Emotional distress — some combination of anger and irritability, anxiety, and depression, the three stress emotions.